f-l-i-n-t-s-t-o-n-e/testing/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

-critical issues:
-  - concede button on my positions doesn't work

 under construction:

 - provide liquidity. users hit the Go button and the page uses their VEO to create bets on sports matches slightly undercutting professional odds scraped from a website

+- load events faster. batching data from the server so everything can be done in one request will solve this